Git-mark Profile (v0.2)

 | Use case | Repository anchoring | Application state machines |

+Both profiles use BIP-341 TapTweak for pubkey-dependent derivation.
 Git-mark leverages Git's existing content-addressed storage and commit graph.
 Monochrome defines its own state schema with explicit operations.

 8. Security Considerations